Cardinal-Cryptography/HouseSnark/README.md

 You should receive three files: `<relation-id>.(vk|proof|input).bytes`, which then can be directly sent to the pallet.

+**Note:** Currently, only Groth16 SNARKs are supported and used.
+However, it should be easy to add e.g. GM17.

 ## Cleaning

 In order to clean your directory from all outputs, run: